wso2/product-microgateway/README.md

 If the project already exists, a warning will be prompted requesting permission to override existing project.

-Execute `micro-gw help setup` to get more detailed information regarding the setup command.
+Execute `micro-gw help init` to get more detailed information regarding the setup command.

 Example

     $ micro-gw init petstore-project

-Lets see how we can expose the [petstore swagger](samples/petstore_swagger3.yaml) using the micro-gw Lets define the basic microgateway open API extension in order to expose the API.
+Lets see how we can expose the [petstore swagger](samples/petstore_swagger3.yaml) using the micro-gw.

+Lets add the basic microgateway Open API extension to the petstore OAS file.

 ```